 Beverly Hills City Council has endorsed Proposition 10 for the November ballot.
-If passed by voters, Proposition 10 would enact the Affordable Housing Act to repeal the state’s Costa-Hawkins Rental Housing law — the legislature’s ‘gift to landlords’ because it ties the hands of any city that would enact rent controls.
-Our city’s endorsement is a statement in support of local control and self-determination and anyone, tenant or landlord, who is concerned about local control for Beverly Hills should support Proposition 10.
-That’s why our City Council voted unanimously to endorse it.
+If passed by voters, Proposition 10 would enact the Affordable Housing Act and thereby repeal the state’s Costa-Hawkins Rental Housing Act.
+That legislation was Sacramento’s “gift to landlords” as one said because it ties the hands of any city that has enacted rent control.
+Our city’s endorsement is a statement of support for local control and self-determination.
+Indeed City Council voted unanimously to endorse Prop 10!

 Support and pursue the repeal of state laws that affect local control on housing and land use.

-However repeal of Costa-Hawkins would allow Beverly Hills to make one important and overdue change in our law: we could end the current and future exemption for post–1995 rental properties from our rent stabilization ordinance.
-Shouldn’t households that rent housing in a post–1995 property enjoy local tenant protections like every other tenant?
-City Council could discuss this question only if voters pass Proposition 10 in November.
+Should voters give the OK to repeal of Costa-Hawkins, it would allow Beverly Hills to make one important and overdue change in our law: We could end the current and future exemption for all post–1995 rental properties from rent stabilization.
+Today no household living in a post–1995 rental building enjoys our local tenant protections.

 The Apartment Association of Greater Los Angeles (AAGLA) is foaming at the mouth at the prospect of Costa Hawkins repeal.
 It is sending ‘red alerts’ to landlords and scaring senior and veteran voters to defeat it.
 But this industry association cares nothing about local control but instead is focused on the property owners’ bottom line.

 And it doesn’t hurt that AAGLA routinely shoots itself in the foot with misguided harangues of councilmembers and invocations of communism and the like.
 It’s a new ‘Red Scare’ for AAGLA when it comes to communications with its member landlords.

 What happened to that hammer and sickle anyway?